2-time champ Anna Nordqvist tied for ShopRite LPGA lead

 Nordqvist won the 54-hole event in 2015 and 2016 on Stockton Seaview’s Bay Course and finished second last year.
 Teeing off Friday in the afternoon when the wind was stronger, the 30-year-old Swede closed her bogey-free round with a birdie on the par-5 ninth.

-“Honestly, I have a lot of good memories from here,” Nordqvist said.
-“It’s a place that makes me happy.
-I seemed to be striking the ball better today than for most of the year, so I was very consistent, gave myself a lot of chances.
-I was trying to stay patient out there and I’m very happy to post a good round.”

-The eight-time LPGA Tour winner is seeking her ninth career victory, has missed the cut in three of her last five events.
-She is currently 54th on the LPGA money list with more than $132,000 in earnings.

 The 43-year-old Diaz made the field as an alternate.
-She played in the morning when the greens were smoother and the wind more benign and carded five birdies.
+She played in the morning when the greens were smoother and the wind more benign.

-Her 12-year-old son, Cooper, was on the bag for her first competitive LPGA Tour round of the year.

-“It’s more special because I have my son with me,” Diaz said.
-“It was great.
-He wasn’t nervous.
-He was perfect.
-So it’s a calming influence.
-I think I spent more time worrying about him.”

 Lydia Ko, In-Gee Chun and ANA Inspiration winner Pernilla Lindberg were at 67 with Sandra Gal, Su Oh, Beatriz Recari, Amy Yang and Wayne, New Jersey native Marina Alex.
 Defending champion I.K.
 Kim had a 68.